 Best Things to Do in Pyrgos

-Good news is that Santorini is the island with the most things to do than any other greek island (definitely larger variety of tours and attractions than Mykonos island for example).
+The good news is that Santorini has the most things to do of any Greek island (definitely a larger variety of tours and attractions than Mykonos, for example).

 - Hike the path between Fira and Oia